vyos/vyos.vyos/.github/PULL_REQUEST_TEMPLATE.md

 on forks, so please run all of the tests with each modification of your PR to ensure they will pass.

+Unit test information can be found in the [Ansible Unit Tests](https://docs.ansible.com/ansible/latest/dev_guide/testing_units.html#testing-units) section of the documentation.

+Sanity test information can be found in the [Ansible Sanity Tests](https://docs.ansible.com/ansible/latest/dev_guide/testing_sanity.html#testing-sanity) section of the Ansible documentation.

 ```
 Example: